 Robert Docking (1925-1983) – 38th Governor of Kansas from 1967 until 1975.

-Aaron Douglas (1899-1979) – From Topeka, Douglas was an African American painter and a major figure in the Harlem Renaissance.
+Aaron Douglas (1899-1979) – From Topeka, Douglas was an African American painter and a prominent figure in the Harlem Renaissance.

 Alva Lease Duckwall (1877-1937) – Originally from Ohio, the family moved to Kansas in 1898.
 In 1901 Duckwall purchased a Racket Store in Abilene.
-Along with brother, Wilbur, they soon founded Duckwall Brothers was founded, featuring everything needed for the home.
+Along with brother Wilbur, they soon founded Duckwall Brothers, which features everything needed for the home.

 Amelia Earhart (1897- 1937?) – From Atchison, Earhart was the first woman granted a pilot’s license by the National Aeronautics Association and the first woman to fly solo across the Atlantic Ocean.

-Peter Percival Elder (1823-??) – Politician, Indian Agent, and businessman, Elder was for many years intimately connected with Kansas affairs.
+Peter Percival Elder (1823-??) – Politician, Indian Agent, and businessman, Elder was intimately connected with Kansas affairs for many years.